jmcvetta/curriculum-python-for-system-admnistrators/ssh.rst

 Fabric
 ======

-Fabric is a Python (2.5 or higher) library and command-line tool for streamlining the use of SSH for application deployment or systems administration tasks.
+Fabric is a library and command-line tool for streamlining the use of SSH for application deployment or systems administration tasks.

 It provides a basic suite of operations for executing local or remote shell commands (normally or via sudo) and uploading/downloading files, as well as